“Contemporary nightlife photography started in New York with Nikola Tamindzic in early 2000s.” — No Credentials documentary

 So what happened?
 The party peaked, and it was time to go.
-The timing was flawless: within three months, the stock markets tanked, and by 2010 any genuinely exciting and progressive nightlife seemed to disappear.
-(In fact, it just moved back underground, into warehouses of Bushwick, Greenpoint and Gowanus.)
+The timing was perfect: within three months, the stock markets tanked, and by 2010 any genuinely exciting and progressive nightlife seemed to disappear.
+(In fact, it just moved back underground.)

 Since then, I've enjoyed an exciting career as a fashion photographer, with covers of Harper's Bazaar and many other magazines under my belt, and started a parallel career as an art photographer, with projects like FUCKING NEW YORK and AVANT-HARD.

 But even now, as FUCKING NEW YORK shows in spades, those New York nights still shape what I do.
 And thank god for that.